pes18fan/codedump/README.md

 ### asm

-Consists of programs written in Intel 8085 and 8086 assembly.
+Consists of programs written in 8085 assembly, and a bit of 8086 assembly.

 ### c